 This guide describes how products are fetched on Shopgate Connect and how you can extend this functionality.

-Prerequisites You should have a basic understanding of platform features such as pipelines and automatic step insertion.
+You should have a basic understanding of platform features such as pipelines, automatic step insertion, and hooks.

 How Product Fetching Works

-The app uses several calls to fetch products.
-This guide describes how these methods work and how you can extend their functions.
+The app utilizes several calls to fetch products.
+This guide describes how these methods work and how you can extend their functionalities.